ch2ohch2oh/stanford-ml/contents.md

 It is worth noting that by 2014, Google **no longer** used map-reduce model as their primary big data processing model.

+## Lecture 3 Scheduling and Data Flow

+The map-reduce environment takes care of:

+- Partitioning input data
+- Scheduling the program's execution across a number of machines
+- Performing the group by key step
+- Handling node failures
+- Managing the required inter-machine communication

+How many map and reduce jobs?

+- Make the number of map tasks much larger than the number of nodes
+- One DFS chunk per map is common
+- Improves dynamic load balancing and speeds up recovery from worker failures
+- The number of reducers is much smaller than the number of mappers

 ## Lecture 41 Overview of Recommendation Systems